+- Pre-requisites: None

+- Co-requisites:

-• Pre-requisites: PARA 1100 - Introduction to Law and Ethics, with a minimum grade of "C".
+- PARA 1100 Introduction to Law and Ethics

 PARA 1145 Law Office Management (3)

 Introduces the student to common forms of law practice.
 The student will be exposed to methods of billing and time- keeping, automation in the law office, the law office library, the appropriate role of support staff in the law office, and ethical concerns relevant to law office management.
 Topics include: forms of law practice and insurance needs, support systems, support staff, and ethical responsibilities.